Egholm, Lejre Municipality: 1640–1804: Rosenkrantz and Skeel families

+Changing owners, 18041812

+In 1807, Egholm was acquired by Christian Conrad Sophus Danneskiold-Samsøe.

+In 1807, Egholm was acquired by Lars Lassen.
+He had already managed ot owned a number of other estates.
+In 19+0, he sold Rgholm to the army officer Harald Rothe.
+Back in 1806, Rothe had also bought Aggersvold.

 1812–1920: Haffner family

 Johan Wolfgang Haffner acquired Egholm in 1812.
 By testament, he decided that the estate should be turned into a stamhus for the Haffner family in 1831.
 This was done by his son Wolfgang Haffner in 1831.

 He also constructed a new main building, expanded the forests and sold the tenant farms to the tenant farmers.

 After his death in 1887, Stamhuset Egholm was passed on to his eldest daughter Amalie Haffner.
 On her death in 1902, it was passed on to her younger sister, Ebba Wilhelmine Haffner, who was married to a Swedish count.
 The next owner was her son, Erik Alfred Wolfgang Haffner Piper, a Swedish count.

 1920–present: Later history

 The stamhus was dissolved as a result of the Lensafløsningsloven of 1919.
 The main building and park were then disjoined from the home farm (avlsgården) which was sold to the manager.
 The main building was sold to Axel Kaufmann.
 He later sold it to baroness Henny Caroline Wedell-Neergaard.

 Ole Falck, a great-great-grandson of Sophus Falck, founder of Falck, purchased the main building in 1988.
 He later also purchased its former home farm, Egholm Møllegård and Egholm Skovgård as well as most of the land that had previously belonged to the estate.